 What’s covered under my policy?

-Your specific insurance benefits will vary depending on the level of cover you choose and the insurer that is able to provide the cover through Autonet Insurance Group.
+Beyond the standard cover benefits above, any other benefits to your insurance policy will vary depending on the insurer that is able to provide the cover through Autonet Insurance Group.

 In addition to the standard levels of cover, Autonet Insurance can also provide a range of additional protection to add to your policy, including: